icodejsx/icodejsx/README.md

 ### Here are some fun facts about me:
 - 💻  I enjoy solving complex problems and fixing technical issues.
 - 🚀  I’m currently looking for a Job as a Frontend Developer.
-- 👥  I’m looking to collaborate with people with Amazing Ideas!
+- 👥  I’m looking to collaborate with people with Amazing Ideas.
 - 🎵  I'm a music lover.
 - 🎮  I love to play Games too (Pes)
 <br/>